Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/1 What is Gender.md

 > A lot of habitus involves manipulating our ==secondary sex characteristics to communicate to others our own sense of who we feel we are==—whether we sway our hips, talk with our hands, bulk up at the gym, grow out our hair, wearclothing with a neckline that emphasizes our cleavage, shave our armpits, allow stubble to be visible on our faces, or speak with a rising or falling inflection at the end of sentences.
 Often these ways of moving and styling have become so internalize that we think of them as natural even though—given that they are all things we’ve learned through observation and practice—they can be better understood as culturally acquired “second nature.”

 Indeed, these are all cultural factors; things which have developed within the population over time.
-Regardless of being essentially “made up”, they are still strongly gendered and a person tends to connect to the gendered habitus of their internal self, without even realizing they are doing it.
+Regardless of being essentially “made up”, they are still strongly gendered and a person tends to connect to the gendered habitus of their internal [[self]], without even realizing they are doing it.
 When we are denied access to those social aspects, this results in discomfort with one’s social position in life.

 John Money’s experiments attempted to confirm his belief that gender is entirely a social construct, and that any child can be raised to believe themselves to be whatever they were taught to be.
 His experiment was a massive failure (see the Biochemical Dysphoria section).
 Gender does not change, every human is the same gender at 40 that they were at 4.
 What changes is our own personal understanding of our gender as we mature as individuals.